IgorAdamovic/HomeAssignment/README.md

    • Destination Date

 Flight information – this part will show an extra information of the flight
-   • Plane Number
+   • Plane Number.
    • Duration of the flight
    • Origin gate
    • Destination gate

 Clicking on worker name, will show all his flights in the table.